Frequently Asked Questions

 How long does a student usually attend?

-On average, students attend CIP for 2-3 years.
+On average, students attend CIP for two to three years.
 Students are required to attend for no less than 1 year.
 Students can transition to less supported levels of support as they gain the competencies they need to be successful.

 How many students finish their degrees?

-Many students leave CIP with their Associates, Bachelors and occasionally a Masters degree or a certificate through a specialized program in the area of their interest.
-Students who do not attend college participate in our Career Skills Training and Employment Program (C-STEP).
+Many students leave CIP with their associate, bachelor's and occasionally a master's degree or a certificate through a specialized program in the area of their interest.

 What types of internships are available?

 CIP has relationships with local businesses which provide a wide selection of internships opportunities.
-Each students special interest is pursued in the form of an internship with the intention of obtaining a job.
-Examples of internships include computer repair technician, florists assistant and landscape designer.
+Each student's special interest is pursued in the form of the job search process, resume development, community service, and internships with the goal of working toward paid employment.

-In addition to the average of four to five weekend activities are planned each week, weekly student senate meetings and group potlucks occur.
+In addition to the average of four to five weekend activities planned each week, weekly student council meetings, and potluck dinners occur.
 Students are required to take turns cooking for their apartment-mates.
-Individual social mentoring outings and group social thinking classes are part of CIP curriculum offerings.
-Regular scheduled community service activities take place and a yearly cultural trip is offered when students can travel to exotic destinations as a group.
-CIP students form a tight-knit community and develop relationships that last a lifetime.
+Individual social mentoring outings and group social skills classes are part of CIP's curriculum offerings.
+Regular scheduled community service activities take place and an optional annual Program for Global Engagement trip is offered when students can travel abroad with students from across CIP’s locations.
+CIP students form a tight-knit community and develop relationships that can last a lifetime.

 What is the student to staff ratio?